The Seven Day Solo Meal Planner on Google Sheets.

 Here are five steps for using your Seven Day Solo Meal Planner for the first time:

-Here are five steps for reusing your planner each week:
+Before reusing your planner each week:

-- Blank out text fields for reuse.
+- Highlight and clear text fields for reuse.

 Love planning on paper?